mjhoptics/ray-optics/docs/source/userguide/scripting.rst

 Jupyter setup code
 ******************

-Depending on whether you are using Jupyter or JupyterLab, you may want to set a particular matplotlib backend for your session.
+Depending on whether you are using Jupyter or JupyterLab, you may want to set a particular matplotlib back-end for your session.
 If the "out of the box" default isn't working, you can try changing it *at the beginning of your session*:

 .. code::